Wimull/Products_List/README.md

 for the server to be run at. <br> <br> Then, add a `.env.local` file to the `web` directory with a `VITE_API_URL` variable with the value `http://localhost:<port>/api` where `port` is the port where the server is being run.
-Then run in the terminal `npm run start` to run the production build, or `npm run dev` to run the developer build.
+Then run in the terminal `npm run build` followed by `npm run start` to run the production build, or `npm run dev` to run the developer build.
 Finally, go to `http://localhost:3000` to see the application.